 You may choose to create a marketing strategy on your own or outsource marketing and public relations to an agency.
 If you do your own marketing, carefully track your spending.

 “It’s easy to throw money at Facebook or Google ads and get excited when they bring in customers,” said Alex Willen, founder of Cooper’s Treats.
 “But you absolutely have to understand how much you’re spending on those ads in order to acquire a customer and how much profit those customers are bringing in.”

-According to Intuit, the IRS allows you to deduct $5,000 for startup costs and $5,000 in organizational costs in your first year of operation.
-However, startup costs cannot exceed $50,000, or else you can’t put the deduction on your tax return.
-You must file in the same year that you opened, or submit an amended tax return to reflect the deduction.
-Amortization is beneficial because you can make the deduction over a 15-year period.
+The IRS allows you to deduct $5,000 for startup costs and $5,000 in organizational costs in your first year of operation.
+However, startup costs cannot exceed $50,000 or else you can’t put the deduction on your tax return.
+You must file in the same year you opened or submit an amended tax return to reflect the deduction.
+Amortization is beneficial because you can make the deduction over 15 years.
 For instance, if your startup costs come to $30,000, you can deduct $2,000 annually from the tax return.

-As a business owner, one of the keys to early business success is preparation and careful budgeting of your organizational expenses.
+Preparation and careful budgeting are keys to early business success.
 Understanding your expenses and how you will manage them helps you launch your business successfully and continue to make a profit once your doors are open.
 By calculating your startup costs, you can:

 There are three easy steps to calculating your business startup costs:

-If you plan to use your calculations to secure a small business loan or funding, it's recommended that you create a formal report of your expected costs that is clear and easy to read.
+If you plan to use your calculations to secure a small business loan or funding, consider creating a clear and easy-to-read formal report of your expected costs.
 You can also typically deduct one-time expenses for tax purposes, which can save you money.
-[Read related article: How to Create a Business Budget, With Free Budget Template]